 - Take turns using your video cameras for the discussion to ensure a better call quality

 - Establish visual or verbal cues when someone wants to actively contribute to the meeting, this is where monitoring the chats will be useful.
+This might include using the raise hands feature.

 - Provide an agenda to participants which might include an overview of topics